taborda-cws-prototype/cws-parent-portal-api/README.md

     % docker run --env-file=.env -p 8080:8080 -v log:/var/log/cws-parent-portal-api parent_portal_api_image

 Containers are tagged with the short Git commit hash from the GitHub repository.
+Containers are additionally tagged with the tag 'latest' to indicate the most recent version.

 ### Database Initialization